Oxford is committed to diversity, equity and inclusion in our organization and the community.

 Hiring a property manager is a significant decision for any property owner.
 It means entrusting someone else with a major asset while also paying them a portion of the revenues.
 However, for property owners who succeed in finding the right partner, the benefits far outweigh any possible downsides.

-For one, property managers take on many of the day-to-day burdens that can soak up an owner’s time and attention.
+For one, Ann Arbor property managers take on many of the day-to-day burdens that can soak up an owner’s time and attention.
 The commercial property manager is responsible for maintaining and repairing properties, responding to tenant complaints, handling evictions and legal complaints and oftentimes finds new tenants

 For all these services, hiring a property manager is a smart investment.
-Most importantly, with a property manager on hand to handle the every-day details, the property owner has the freedom to make new acquisitions and expand their real estate holdings.
+Most importantly, with a commercial property manager on hand to handle the every-day details, the property owner has the freedom to make new acquisitions and expand their real estate holdings.
 However, when choosing a property manager, local expertise matters.
 A local commercial property manager understands the area and uses that knowledge when marketing properties to tenants, hiring contractors and responding to emergencies.

 If you are considering hiring a local property manager in Ann Arbor to look after your real estate, here are four reasons in favor of doing so.

 1. They are better able to market properties to a local audience.

 A crucial part of a property manager’s duties is to fill vacancies, which is no easy task.
 The property manager must not only vet the tenants to be sure they are qualified to fill the space, but must be able to attract qualified tenants in the first place.

 A local property manager is better able to market a space to potential occupants.
 Is it in an expensive part of town, or an up-and-coming neighborhood?
 Is the square footage available suitable for retail, or for a small office?
 What are the local amenities like, and what kind of occupants will find them appealing?